Updated: 9/6/14. Skin Fact: All blemishes are not equal. Learn the differences and treat them accordingly.

 What you can do: Do not pick!
 Despite being sore, you’ll never get that infection out and if you attempt to, you’ll most certainly have a scar that will linger for months.
 The rule is: If a whitehead does not forms (which they never do if it’s a true cyst) then hands off!
 You have only two options.
 Use Anti-Cyst Treatment (a true miracle of a product) or schedule an appointment to get a cortisone injection by a dermatologist.

 Acne Scars Most blemishes will leave a purple or red mark once the blemish is healed.
-Our Post-Breakout Fading Gel works well to get the blemish scar to go away.
+Post-Breakout Fading Gel works well to get the blemish scar to go away quickly.